DataDog/pupernetes/README.md

 Pupernetes exposes prometheus metrics to improve the observability.

-You can have a look to which metrics are available [here](./docs/metrics.csv).
+You can have a look at which metrics are available [here](./docs/metrics.csv).

 ## Current limitations